NicoleHall/nicolehall.github.io/_posts/2024-09-23-exploring-the-power-of-numpy-calculating-planetary-volumes.md

 1. **Differences Between `np.array` and Python Lists:**

-   - **Performance:** NumPy is built on an optimized C backend, allowing operations to be performed at a much faster rate than with Python lists.
+   - **Performance:** NumPy is built on an optimized C backend, allowing operations to be performed much faster than with Python lists.
    - **Memory Efficiency:** NumPy stores elements in contiguous memory blocks, requiring less overhead.
 This structure results in more efficient memory usage compared to Python lists, which can store elements scattered across memory.
    - **Homogeneity:** All elements in a NumPy array must be of the same data type.
-This homogeneity is a significant factor contributing to NumPy's speed, as it allows for efficient computation without needing to check data types repeatedly.
+This homogeneity significantly contributes to NumPy's speed, as it allows for efficient computation without needing to check data types repeatedly.
-   - **Advanced Mathematical Operations:** NumPy supports element-wise addition, multiplication, matrix operations, and broadcasting, which makes it incredibly powerful for mathematical computations.
+   - **Advanced Mathematical Operations:** NumPy supports element-wise addition, multiplication, matrix operations, and broadcasting, making it incredibly powerful for mathematical computations.

 2. **Key Features of NumPy:**